'Get This Fixed': Boaters Want An End To Trailer Plate Fees Rising 555%

 “Please just sign it.
 Get this fixed,” Wagner said.
 “I don’t know if it was a mistake or what but I mean that’s just insane.”

-Evans is optimistic that the new fee could go into effect sometime this summer, but it depends how this shakes out in the Senate.
+Although both the Illinois House and Illinois Senate have approved the legislation to fix the trailer fees, the bill has not yet been sent to Gov. JB Pritzker’s desk.
+Once it is, Evans is optimistic that the new fee could go into effect sometime this summer.

-For now, he advises everyone to continue paying the high fee.MORE NEWS: Now Vaccinated, People Are Dancing Together Again This Memorial Day In Auburn Gresham
+For now, he advises everyone to continue paying the high fee.MORE NEWS: At Least 3 People Killed, 34 Injured In Shootings Over Memorial Day Weekend In Chicago